 Katie Bell is a graduate student in the Healthy Eating and Activity Laboratory.
 She received her bachelor’s degree in human nutrition and dietetics from Metropolitan State University of Denver.
 She moved from Colorado to Knoxville to pursue her master’s of science in public health nutrition as well as her master’s of public health in community health education.
 Additionally, she will take part in the dietetic internship at the University of Tennessee, Knoxville, to become a registered dietitian.
 Her research interests include childhood obesity prevention and intervention.

-Taylor Koenigs is a Graduate Research Assistant in the Healthy Eating and Activity Laboratory.
-She received her Bachelor’s degree in Nutrition-Dietetics at Auburn University in 2019.
-She is currently working to complete the MS/DI program at UT where she is studying Public Health Nutrition.
-She is planning on becoming a Registered Dietitian once she is completed with this program.
+Taylor Koenigs is a graduate research assistant in the Healthy Eating and Activity Laboratory.
+She received her bachelor’s degree in nutrition-dietetics at Auburn University in 2019.
+She is currently working to complete the MS/DI program at UT where she is studying public health nutrition.
+She is plans to become a registered dietitian once she is completed with this program.
 Her research interest is obesity prevention in children.

 Kecia Caldwell is a graduate research assistant in the Healthy Eating and Activity Laboratory.
 She received her bachelors of science in nutrition and food science with a concentration in dietetics and a minor in psychology from Middle Tennessee State University.
 She is currently pursuing her master’s of science in public health Nutrition.
 Kecia will begin her dietetic internship in the spring of 2020.
 Her research interests include obesity prevention, weight management, nutrition counseling, and calorie density.